shishal/SpringAIModels/README.md

-# Spring AI Tutorial with OpenAI, Anthropic and Ollama
+# Spring AI Tutorial with OpenAI and Ollama

-This repository contains a Spring Boot application that demonstrates the integration of multiple Large Language Models (LLMs) including OpenAI, Anthropic, and Ollama, using the Spring AI library.
+This repository contains a Spring Boot application that demonstrates the integration of multiple Large Language Models (LLMs) including OpenAI and Ollama, using the Spring AI library.
 The project also includes a React-based UI for comparing responses from different models.

 ## Project Structure